CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

-The region neutralization module plays a crucial role in the effective separation of region-dependent components from the region-independent latent features associated with taxi demand prediction.
+The region-agnostic feature extraction module plays a crucial role in extracting region-agnostic latent features by suppressing region-dependent components associated with taxi demand prediction.
 The high coupling between the input data and its corresponding region poses a challenge for generalization.
-Consequently, this network is trained to perform the separation task, facilitating the projection of input data into two distinct spaces: region-specific and region-independent.
+Consequently, this network is trained to perform the separation task, facilitating the projection of input data into two distinct spaces: region-specific and region-agnostic.

+Through this design, region-agnostic features are extracted from entangled latent representations derived from multi-view graphs.
+This enables the model to maintain accurate taxi demand prediction performance even in previously unseen regions, as illustrated in Fig.~\ref{fig:feature_extraction_with_geo_visualization}.